stassa/louise/README.md

-   See `data/examples/tiny_kinship.pl` for the `ancestor` example (and other simple, toy examples of learning kinship relations, ideal for first time users).
+   See `data/examples/tiny_kinship.pl` for the `ancestor` example (and other simple, toy examples of learning kinship relations, ideal for first time use).

    See the section [Learning logic programs with Louise](#learning-logic-programs-with-louise) for more information on learning logic programs with Louise.

-2. Louise can learn mutually recursive predicates in a multi-predicate learning
+2. Louise can simultaneously learn multiple dependent programs, including mutuallly recursive programs.
+This is called multi-predicate learning:
-   setting:

    ```prolog
    ?- learn([even/1,odd/1]).